BPopeMI/Basic-Packet-Sniff/README.md

 # Packet-Sniff - 2 Versions
-Tool simply analyzes network traffic - collects and oraganizes it into a table located in "output.html" on your desktop.
+Tool simply analyzes network traffic -
-Currently only works on windows.
+1. Packets.py collects and oraganizes it into a table located in "output.html" on your desktop.

-One Version writes to a html document - Laggy not recommended Other Version writes to SQL document that you can then use a Node.JS web interface to view and filter
+2. SqlPacket.py writes to SQL document that you can then use a Node.JS web interface to view and filter

 #Languages
 Python(main)
-HTML(output and table)
+HTML
-JavaScript(filter ability)
+JavaScript
 SQL
 Node.JS